lucaslra/price-story/scripts/api-tests/README.md

 - `curl`
 - `jq`
 - API server running at `http://localhost:8080` (see container dev below)
+- Optional: frontend dev server at `http://localhost:5173` using `/api/*` proxy to backend

 ## Configuration

 - `API_BASE` (optional): Base API URL.
 Defaults to `http://localhost:8080/api`.
+- When using the frontend dev proxy, you can also target `http://localhost:5173/api` for the same behavior.

 ## Run All Endpoint Tests